– Press Kit/ PRESS Page –

 Death is His Middle Name

-Our new and current host Grim D. Reaper (Death is his middle name) took over in 2006 — an infamous psychopomp cinephile — happily hitting theaters to distract from a dreary day job taking souls.
+Our current host Grim D. Reaper took over in April 2006 — an infamous psychopomp cinephile — happily hitting theaters to distract from a dreary day job taking souls.

-By 2010, Grim D. appeared fully across social media; his hashtag #grmdrpr is simply his name without all those pesky vowels.
-MovieCrypt.com shifted to the “Dames Point Cemetery” theme featured in the header and Syfy dot com really liked us!
+MovieCrypt.com shifted to the “Dames Point Cemetery” theme featured in the header.
 We also began using the “Inverted Hollywood Star” logo and the WordPress CMS as our backbone.

-Grim D’s ever-evolving look also received a much-needed upgrade along with a new logo, a symbol based upon the YinYang-Crossed-Scythes design on his chain mail mantle.
-Refined from dime-store costuming to an ensemble of custom-crafted art pieces, Grim D. Reaper looks deader than ever… and more metal, obviously.
+By 2015, Grim D’s ever-evolving look received a much-needed upgrade along with a new logo, a symbol based upon the YinYang-Crossed-Scythes design on his chain mail mantle.
+Refined from dime-store costuming to an ensemble of crafted art pieces, Grim D. Reaper looks deader than ever… and more metal, obviously.

 Twenty Years: 1999-2019

-As a labor of love and a commitment to a continuing contribution to film critique, we’re not slowing down.
+As a labor of love and a continuing commitment to film critique, we’re not slowing down.
 Grim D. is hitting conventions, annually haunting the Texas Renaissance Festival, and watching for new filmmakers… whenever he can pull himself away from his day job.